15 Best Things to Do in Vernon (CT)

 Our travel recommendations are based on our personal experiences and research, written by locals and travel experts with deep familiarity with the destination.
 When you book a hotel or tour that we link to, we may earn a commission.

-On the east side of the Connecticut River Valley, the town of Vernon is only 15 minutes from Hartford via the I-84.
-But when you walk Vernon’s trails it will seem impossible that a big city could ever be so close.
+On the east side of the Connecticut River Valley, the town of Vernon is only 15 minutes from Hartford via I-84.
+But when I walked Vernon’s trails it seemed impossible to me that a big city could be so close.

 Arcing through the town, the Vernon Rails to Trails Park is a narrow strip of nature on the paved trackbed of a 19th-century railway.